18F/myusa-ux/research/usability/sprint28_agencies-script.md

 ## Introductions

-_Does the participant have any questions?_
+We're interested in getting feedback on the content and layout of this page from you as someone who's thought about using MyUSA for your work.

+What's your role?

 What we're going to do today is called a talk-aloud activity -- you say what you're thinking as you examine the page.

 What you're going to see is an interactive mockup -- more like a PDF than a real webpage.
 Some links will work, and some won't.

+_Does the participant have any questions?_

 _Paste Invision link into video conferencing_